-(18) “Business partner” refers to the second party that participates in a specific transaction involving the regulated party.
+(19) “Business partner” refers to the second party that participates in a specific transaction involving the regulated party.
 This can either be the buyer or seller of fuel, whichever applies to the specific transaction.

-(19) “Buy/Sell Board” means a section of the CFP Online System where registered parties can post that they are interested in buying or selling the rights to use credits.
+(20) “Buy/Sell Board” means a section of the CFP Online System where registered parties can post that they are interested in buying or selling credits.

-(20) “Carbon intensity” or “CI” means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e/MJ).
+(21) “Carbon intensity” or “CI” means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e/MJ).